SierraCollegeCEC/sccec_sparkfun_avc/prototype/TDD.md

 heading is assumed to remain constant.

 The third component is some input vector u.
-This is traditionally the "control" applied to a system - it operates on its own accord until you move it in some manner to a more optimal state.
-A very naive approach to modeling control in our case would be to let u be the vector [u_t, u_theta], where u_t is the throttle and u_theta is the angle of steering.
-This choice of control makes everything modeled nonlinearly, and you have to resort to awful Jacobians.
+This is traditionally the "control" applied to a system - forces, acceleration, etc. The wrong approach to modeling control in our case would be to let u be the vector [u_t, u_theta], where u_t is the throttle and u_theta is the angle of steering.
+This choice of control results in a nonlinear relationship between states, measurement, and control, and a Jacobian matrix has to be calculated.
 Instead of that, we employ an Alternative Direct Kalman Filter.

 The typical direct Kalman Filter models everything in the most straightforward
-way: a gyroscope is a sensor, and must be measured.
-The input to the system is the actual control, namely the steering and throttle.
-So our control would be throttle and steering and the sensors would be gyroscope, accelerometer, magnetometer, and gps module.
-The alternative direct kalman filter assumes that gyroscope and accelerometer data are already very good estimations for the control applied to a system: these, then, become your "input" to the system.
-These Kalman filter then essentially "checks" the inertial navigation units against the less accurate but drift-stable magnetometers and gps units.
+way: sensors are measured.
+The input to the system is the control.
+Our control would be throttle and steering, and the sensors would be the gyroscope, accelerometer, magnetometer, and gps module.
+The alternative direct kalman filter takes advantage of the fact that gyroscope and accelerometer data are already very good estimations for the control applied to a system: these, then, become your "input" to the system.
+The mechanism of the Kalman filter then practically corrects the bias drifting inertial navigation units against the less accurate but drift-stable magnetometers and gps units.
 The Kalman filter becomes linear, computational resources are saved, and accuracy actually becomes better because an attempt to model all of the dynamics of a rattling, racing rc car on pavement would introdue error purely from oversimplification in the model.

-So, with those comments aside, we are justified in using a different control.
+With those comments aside, we are justified in using a different control than what would be assumed from a straightforward interpretation of Kalman filter equations.
 The accelerometer and gyroscope data are integrated numerically across the 10 samples from each.
 The gyroscope is integrated once to get angular displacement.
 The accelerometer data is integrated once to get change in velocity, and then the history of measured velocities is integrated to get a final displacement in position.
 The change of velocity and the displacement are relative to the body frame of the vehicle: these are resolved by using the gyroscope data to rotate the vectors into the global frame.

-Our control vector is thus: u = [dx, dy, d^2x, d^2y, dtheta], namely displacement, change in velocity, and change in angle.
-An input rule B has to he applied to convert the control into changes in state.
+Our control vector is therefore: u = [dx, dy, d^2x, d^2y, dtheta].
+This is displacement, change in velocity, and change in angle.
+An input rule B has to be applied to convert the control into changes in state.

 TK: Control matrix